BeytullahAksoy/measuring-happiness-around-the-world/README.md

 ## About The Project

 The aim of this project is to try to measure the emotional state and happiness levels of people in various cities of the world by detecting their facial expressions.
+This procejt also includes an Streamlit application.The application inlucdes the tools face extraction from video or image , emotion recognition from video.

 <p align="right">(<a href="#top">back to top</a>)</p>